nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### FindCommand Class
-The FindCommand Class contains static `String` attributes of error messages to be displayed in the event of invalid user input.
-The constructor of `FindCommand` takes in a `Predicate<Assignment>` depending on the prefix or keywords in the user's input.
-Its attribute `predicate` of type `Predicate<Assignment>` is initialised to this value.
+The FindCommand class extends abstract class `Command`.
+It contains static `String` attributes of error messages to be displayed in the event of invalid user input, and a `Predicate<Assignment>` attribute, `predicate`.
+The constructor of `FindCommand` takes in a `Predicate<Assignment>` depending on the prefix or keywords in the user's input and its attribute `predicate` is initialized to this value.
+It overrides the method `execute` to return a `CommandResult` object, which provides the result of command execution.
+In the `execute` method, it calls the `updatedFilteredAssignmentList` method of a `Model` object, `model`, it takes in, so that the filter of the filtered assignment list will be updated by the given predicate and a list of filtered assignments will be displayed to the user, along with an indication message on the number of assignments listed.

-- This class contains static `String` attributes of error messages to be displayed in the event of invalid user input.
-- `FindCommand` extends abstract class `Command` and overrides the method `execute` in `CommandResult`.

 ##### FindCommandParser Class
-- The `FindCommandParser` class contains private methods to parse each keyword field, and to check for valid input format.

-- `FindCommandParser` implements `Parser<FindCommand>` and it parses the user's input to return a `FindCommand` object.

 Given below is the class diagram of `FindCommandParser` class.